Equivalence in financial services: Brexit

-With the effective departure of the United Kingdom from the European Union on the 31st of December 2021, no deal on financial services has been reached so far.
+With the effective departure of the United Kingdom from the European Union on 31 December 2021, no deal on financial services has been reached so far.
 Despite the insistence, the UK has failed to secure the city's position within the blocks financial operations.
 This likely contributed to Amsterdam overtaking London in terms of the average daily value of Euro-denominated shares traded just one month after the end of the Brexit transition arrangements.